ovska/FlameCsv/docs/docs/source-generator.md

  - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.IgnoreUnmatched": Allows unmatched CSV headers to be ignored when reading.
 Useful when you only need a subset of fields, e.g., reading 3rd party data with unwanted metadata.
  - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.ThrowOnDuplicate": Configures the typemap to throw if the same member is matched multiple times.
 This can happen with duplicate headers or when using [header aliases](attributes.md#header-names).
- - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.NoCaching": Disables internal caching.
-By default, bindings with the same typemap and options instances are cached since they produce identical output.
-The caching is lightweight, and uses weak references and periodic trimming.
  - @"FlameCsv.Attributes.CsvTypeMapAttribute`2.SupportsAssemblyAttributes": Configures the source generator to scan the assembly for configuration attributes.
 By default, only attributes directly on the type and its members are scanned.

 ```cs